Service Trust Agreement

 Does PCG change anything for service trusts?

-In Legal Consolidated’s view, the ATO’s latest views change nothing.
-It is more common sense from the ATO.
-I am embarrassed that the ATO had to again state the obvious.
+Legal Consolidated sees the ATO’s latest views as unchanged.
+They are more common sense from the ATO.
+I am embarrassed that the ATO had to state the obvious again.

 I suggest that all clients in service trusts or wanting to be in a service trust cleave to the bosom of their accountant.
-Your accountant needs to make sure that you are ‘in the green’.
+Your accountant must ensure you are ‘in the green’.
 This may involve detailed accounting and financial modelling.
 Part of that process is to build a service trust agreement.
 It is the glue between the professional and the service trust providing services to the professional.

-Some professionals re-structure to get into the green low-risk area.
+Some professionals restructure to enter the green, low-risk area.
 This may trigger transfer (stamp) duty and Capital Gains Tax.

 The Guide also provides examples.
 This is determining the “effective tax rate”.
 It includes some great case studies.
 I enjoyed reading them.
 They make sense.
 But talk with your accountant for the final sign off.